BYUCS260/ajaxtutorial/README.md

 Open the console in your chrome debugger to see the data that is returned from the Ajax call.

-- Now lets write the response as an unordered list into the Suggestion span with id #txtHint.
+- Now let's write the response as an unordered list into the Suggestion span with id #txtHint.

 ```js
 const everything = document.createElement("ul");